 Determining whether goodwill is impaired requires an estimation of the value in use of the CGU to which goodwill has been allocated.
 The value in use calculation requires the Group to estimate the future cash flows expected to arise from the CGU and a suitable discount rate in order to calculate the present value.
 Where the actual future cash flows are less than expected, a material impairment loss may arise.
-As at 31 December 2014, the carrying amount of goodwill is approximately HK\$465,760,000, net of accumulated impairment loss of nil (2013: carrying amount of approximately HK\$445,850,000, net of accumulated impairment loss of nil).
-No impairment losses were recognised for the year ended 31 December 2014 (2013: Nil).
+As at 31 December 2015, the carrying amount of goodwill is approximately HK\$465,760,000 (2014: HK\$465,760,000).
+No impairment losses were recognised as at 31 December 2015 (2014: Nil).